jono-vision/atrieve-job-notifier/README.md

 ## Lessons Learned

-I learned a lot from this program.
-I hate to admit that CHATGPT helped me out a lot as it acted as my mentor answering all my "stupid" questions which Ive never had access to before being a self taught.
+- I learned a lot from this program and appreciate CHATGPT's help as my mentor, answering all of my questions.

-1. Cryptography and Keychain library: I have never used these libraries before.
-Since this project deals with storing sensitive information like passwords and cookies which house credential information which would be best not to have those stored in a unsecure place.
-I encrypted the cookies using cryptography so that the cookies can be on the project directory but the key is stored on the computers keychain to encode and decode the cookies.
+- I gained knowledge in the Cryptography and Keychain libraries, which I hadn't used before.
+The project deals with sensitive information, such as passwords and cookies, which need to be stored securely.
-2. I learned you can run selenium headless!
-When i first made this program when I was two months into learning python, I didnt know this was a thing.
+- I learned about running Selenium in headless mode, which was a new discovery for me.
-3. Used Poetry for the first time - seemed to be the most commonly used virtual environment manager.
-I have mainly used venv for virtual environment management.
-I still need to do some exploring as to which I prefer.
-Poetry seems like a black box as to whats going on which can be good and bad.
-I used it initially because of the popularity around it and it was to ease the installation process a bit.
+- Using Poetry for virtual environment management was a first for me and I still need to determine which I prefer between Poetry and venv.
-4. Learned about the wheel package.
-I thought the wheel package was going to be this amazing one step installation but it turns out it doesn't transfer between PC - Mac - Linux.
-So I didn't really use it.
-Need to do some more exploration into this as well.
+- I discovered the wheel package, but found that it doesn't transfer between different operating systems.
-5. Virtual environments!
-Which i have been pretty bad at until lately.
-Early on in my python learning i feel this was a topic glossed over which Im not exactly sure why, maybe because a lot of my learning was done in the data science realm and I feel that anaconda is used heavily there and Im just following along not really knowing what Im doing.
-But the big thing about virtual environment was running a python script through the crontab while still accessing the virtual environment (See to do).
+- My understanding of virtual environments improved and I'm still investigating running a Python script through crontab while accessing the virtual environment.
-6. ChatGPT is both awesome and maybe terrible?
+- ChatGPT is both awesome and maybe terrible?
 I feel like Im using steroids and am kinda cheating.
-I guess this is what it felt like to be Jose Canseco
+I guess this is what it felt like to be Jose Canseco.

-## To Do
+## To-Do:

-1. So this program does not run on a Raspberry Pi with RAM of less than 2GB from what I've seen and this is because of the web browser being a RAM hog.
-I tried installing on a Pi with 1GB and I could not get it to work.
-Planning to upgrade my server soon and if Im still interested in this program Ill be able to see if it works on a linux distribution.
+- Upgrade the server to test the program on a Linux distribution with more than 2GB of RAM, as the current web browser usage requires more RAM than a 1GB Raspberry Pi can provide.
-2. On Pi the keyring package didnt work because it was lacking a keyring backend.
-I found that keyring.cryptfile allowed me to successful save my passwords to the database.
-It had the annoying feature of asking to input your password to the backend everytime you accessed a password which wouldnt allow for complete automation.
-Further exploration into this is needed, but maybe running linux on something other than a Pi OS wouldnt have this issue.
+- Investigate the keyring.cryptfile as a solution for saving passwords in the database on a Raspberry Pi, as the standard keyring package lacked a keyring backend.
-3. Still need to verify that you can access virtual environment through the crontab.
-This was a topic i dont think I would have figured out with ChatGPT.
+- Verify if virtual environments can be accessed through crontab.
-4. Need to get the config.toml up as this is currently not useable code without it.
+- Set up the config.toml for the program to be usable, as it is currently not functional without it.

 ---